 For all the talk of community and creativity, the profit motive is what truly counts here.

 Nazaryan is shocked—SHOCKED!—to find there is capitalism going on here!

-Much like Boy Genius Report, Newsweek seems to have settled on “So, we have to cover this store opening but no one said we couldn’t cover it like a sullen 12-year-old being forced to go to his little brother’s Elmo-themed birthday party.”
+Boy Genius Report, Newsweek seems to have settled on “So, we have to cover this store opening but no one said we couldn’t cover it like a sullen 12-year-old being forced to go to his little brother’s Elmo-themed birthday party.”
 Also, while we’re store-shaming, let’s just throw some random technology-shaming in, too.